build-on-aws/content/tutorials/recommendation-engine-full-stack/index.md

 - How to get started with using jupyter notebooks and python code to sanitize your raw data and perform data visualizations.
 - How to find relationships between various features in your data set and convert the relevant features into numerical features.
 - How to scale the numerical features in your raw data to bring all the features on the same scale for comparison purposes.
-- How to build, train, and deploy your custom and native machine learning models on sagemaker.
+- How to build, train, and deploy your custom and native machine learning models on Sagemaker.
 - How to expose the deployed models through a REST API using AWS Lambda and AWS API Gateway using the [Open Source Chalice framework](https://github.com/aws/chalice).
 - How to integrate the REST APIs with a fronting User Interface (in our case this UI will represent our custom streaming platform clone called MyFlix, but you can use the skills you learn in this tutorial to build your own full stack applications with ML Models).

 ## What We're Going to Build

 In this tutorial we will be building a recommendation engine for a streaming platform clone called MyFlix.
 Initially, we will go through the process of analyzing, cleaning, and selecting features from our raw movie data, setting the foundation for a robust recommendation engine for our streaming platform clone.
 Next we'll build a custom scaling model to ensure accurate comparisons of our wrangled movie data features.
 Then we'll utilize these scaled values to train and construct our k means clustering algorithm for movie recommendations.
 Additionally, we will learn how to deploy our models on SageMaker to achieve maximum efficiency.
 Finally we will build fronting APIs for  our ML models for real-time predictions.
 We will learn how to use the open-source Chalice framework (https://github.com/aws/chalice) as a one click build and deploy tool for building our APIs.
-Chalice will even expose the API as a lambda and create the API gateway endpoint out of the box with exceptional ease!
+Chalice will even expose the API as a lambda and create the API Gateway endpoint out of the box with exceptional ease!
 By the end of this tutorial, we'll have learnt how to bridge the gap between our ML models and front end.
 The skills learnt through this tutorial can be used in to integrate your own full stack applications with APIs and ML Models.

 ### What We're Going to Build: Visualized